jnaalisv/archs/hexagon/README.md

 ### Notes
 - How to separate primary and secondary ports?
 Currently the module's public api forms both, which means that primary adapters have access to secondary ports too.
+- model has a framework dependencies (spring-tx, spring-context) and usage of ```javax.persistence```-api implies hibernate which could lead todependency on hibernate dirty tracking semantics.

 ## Usage
 1. To run the app